-Management's Discussion and Analysis (Unaudited) June 30, 2018 and 2017
+Management's Discussion and Analysis (Unaudited) June 30, 2019 and 2018

 Los Angeles World Airports (LAWA) is an independent, financially self-sufficient department of the City of Los Angeles, California (City).
 LAWA is an enterprise fund that owns and operates Los Angeles International Airport (LAX) and Van Nuys Airport (VNY).
 LAWA also owns approximately 17,750 acres of land located east of United States Air Force (USAF) Plant 42 in the City of Palmdale, and retains the rights for future development of the Palmdale property.
-On November 1, 2016, the City transferred, assigned and delivered to Ontario International Airport Authority (OIAA) the City's right, title to and interest in certain assets, properties, rights and interests solely used or held solely for use in connection with LAWA's operation of ONT International Airport (ONT) pursuant to the Settlement Agreement described in Note 17 of the notes to the financial statements.

-The management of LAWA presents the following narrative overview of LAX's financial activities for the fiscal years ended June 30, 2018 and 2017.
-This discussion and analysis should be read in conjunction with LAX's financial statements that begin on page 39.
+The management of LAWA presents the following narrative overview of LAX's financial activities for the fiscal years ended June 30, 2019 and 2018.
+This discussion and analysis should be read in conjunction with LAX's financial statements that begin on page 37.